 After your dog has finished the course of medication, they’ll have to go back to the vets for regular check-ups to make sure the mange has completely gone and hasn’t returned.

 Mange isn’t just restricted to stray dogs, any dog can be affected.

 There are two main types of mange in dogs – sarcoptic mange and demodectic mange.
-Sarcoptic mange is highly contagious, much more so than demodectic mange.
+Sarcoptic mange is highly contagious to other dogs, pets and people, much more so than demodectic mange.